DanialArab/Docker/README.md

         ubuntu                 latest               3b418d7b466a   7 weeks ago      77.8MB
         node                   14.16.0-alpine3.13   50bfd284aa0d   2 years ago      117MB

-we still have this image with another tag so, let's also remove the danialarab/react-app image whichj also points to the image b2ec5490256a:
+we still have this image in danialarab/react-app, let's also remove it which also points to the image with ID b2ec5490256a:

         docker image rm danialarab/react-app:3

-        or using image ID which is easier
+or using the image ID which is easier

         docker image rm b2